Ontario Institute of Audio Recording Technology

 The Ontario Institute of Audio Recording Technology (OIART) is a private career college in London, Ontario, Canada.
 The institute trains audio engineers for a variety of careers in music production, recording arts, audio engineering, sound recording and related fields.
 Founded in 1983 by engineer and producer Paul Steenhuis, the college focuses solely on sound.
 Graduates of the OIART program receive a Diploma in Audio Recording Technology.

 OIART has been described as "prestigious" and as "the Harvard of Audio Engineering" and attracts students from around the world.

 Although not accredited, the school is registered as legally required by the Ontario Ministry of Training, Colleges and Universities.
 OIART has the largest full-time faculty of any audio school in Canada.

 Curriculum

 OIART offers an intensive, practical program in audio engineering.
-The 1300-hour program is taught in the school's seven digital multi-track equipped studios, including two lecture-style theatres.
+The 1300-hour program is taught in the school's eight digital multi-track equipped studios, including two lecture-style theatres.
 The school features an overall 5:1 student-to-instructor ratio.
 In lab settings the student-to-instructor ratio is 4:1 and in tutorials the ratio is 1:1.
 There is one hour of lab for each hour of classroom instruction.
 All instructors are audio professionals.
 Graduates typically log more than 600 hours of studio experience during the course.

 In 2006 OIART added video game sound production to its curriculum and became the first audio education program in North America to be registered as a game developer with Creative Labs.